devadathanmb/dotfiles/README.md

 # My dotfiles 🏠

 Dotfiles are how you customize your machine.
 These are mine.
-These dotfiles are managed up using [Dotbot](https://github.com/anishathalye/dotbot)
+These dotfiles are managed using [Dotbot](https://github.com/anishathalye/dotbot)

 ## Quick Setup